Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Signatories to the Sea Cargo Charter recognise that the Charter is intended to evolve over time and agree to contribute to a review process when they, as signatories, decide to undertake it.
 This process will ensure that the Sea Cargo Charter is practical and effective, is linked to and supports the goals set by the IMO, and that further adverse impacts are identified for inclusion.
 The most recent updates are the following:

-To align with the ambition in the IMO GHG Strategy from July 2023, the Sea Cargo Charter has updated its ambition and decarbonisation trajectory to align with it.
+To align with the ambition in the IMO GHG Strategy from July 2023, the Sea Cargo Charter has updated its ambition and decarbonisation trajectory to align with it and is reporting for the first time against this new ambition in 2024.
 The Sea Cargo Charter was, until 2023, aligned with the ambition set by the IMO in its Initial Strategy in 2018 with a decarbonisation trajectory based on a target of at least 50% operational (tank-to-wake) CO2 reduction by 2050 on 2008 levels.
 At MEPC 80 in July 2023, a revised GHG Strategy was adopted introducing a higher ambition as well as differences in the emission boundaries to be considered.
 The Sea Cargo Charter has implemented this revision to bring its existing methodology in line with the new ambition levels, indicative checkpoints and emission boundaries set by the IMO.
 This revision entails including reporting full lifecycle (well-to-wake) emissions in terms of CO2e emissions (which includes non-CO2 GHG species, methane (CH4) and nitrous oxide (N2O), in addition to CO2).

 Furthermore, the IMO MEPC timetable currently has a mandated review of the 2023 IMO GHG Strategy in 2028.
 In 2025, it is likely that the Fifth IMO GHG Study will be published which will give an opportunity to reevaluate the impact on the Sea Cargo Charter.
-In the nearer future, the next steps would be to assess the IMO Lifecycle Assessment (LCA) guidance which will provide industry accepted well-to-wake emission factors and CO2e factors to be published in Q2 2024.
+Next steps will also include assessing the IMO Lifecycle Assessment (LCA) guidance which will provide industry accepted well-to-wake emission factors and CO2e factors.

 The Sea Cargo Charter